fmyuan/pflotran-elm-interface/Readme.md

 # README #

-This is repository for coupling PFLOTRAN into CLM in DOE sponsored NGEE-Arctic Project.
+This is repository for coupling PFLOTRAN into ELM in DOE sponsored NGEE-Arctic Project.
 It's keeping updates from PLOTRAN-Dev as soon as possible.

 The model coupling aims to provide a full alternative solution for CLM-CN's surface-subsurface C/N biogeochemistry and thermal-hydrology, i.e. PFLOTRAN.

 This repository is the PFLOTRAN portion for coupling.
-The CLM portion is in E3SM repository, branch /fmyuan/lnd/elm-pflotran.
+The ELM portion is in E3SM repository, branch /fmyuan/lnd/elm-pflotran.

-***UPDATE: (2019-04-05) The coupling with E3SM Land Model (ELM) now is working.***
+***UPDATE: (2020-03-26) The coupling with E3SM Land Model (ELM) now is working.***
+(E3SM Branches tested: **fmyuan/lnd/elm-pflotran**, or,  **fmyuan/lnd/HumHol_v2**)

 ### Branches and Versions ###